gideondk/sentinel/README.md

 You can use the `randomRouting` / `roundRobinRouting` methods depending on the routing strategy you want to use to communicate to the workers.
 For a more custom approach the `apply` method is available, which lets you define a router strategy yourself.

 ### Server
+Handlers of requests are pluggable by defining a *requestHandler*.
+The request handler is defined using a function: `Init[WithinActorContext, Cmd, Evt] ⇒ ActorRef`, taking a `TcpPipelineHandler.Init` type and returning a new actor handling the `Init.Event` types from the TcpPipelineHandler and returning the appriopriate `Init.Command` types back to the TcpPipelienHandler

+#### Async handler
-The server follow practically the same route as the client, with one big difference: a handler must be defined to handle the incoming events from a client.
-The handle function is of type `Evt => Cmd`, taking the parsed result from the incoming pipe and preparing the response send back to the client.
+By default a *async* handler is supplied with a easy to use interface.
+The async handler takes a `handle` function as argument, which it uses to handle incoming events from a client.
+The handle function is of type `Evt => Future[Cmd]`, taking the parsed result from the incoming pipe and preparing the response send back to the client.

 ```scala
 def handle(event: PingPongMessageFormat): Future[PingPongMessageFormat] = {